awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 ## Load balancer – IP targets<a name="load-balancer-ip"></a>

+NLBs with IP targets are created by the AWS load balancer controller \(you cannot use CLBs with instance targets\)\.
+To use the controller, you must deploy it to your cluster\.
 You can use NLB IP targets with pods deployed to Amazon EC2 nodes or Fargate\.
-To create a load balancer that uses IP targets, you must deploy the AWS load balancer controller\.
 For more information about the controller, see [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) on GitHub\.
 The controller creates and manages the NLB\.
 Your Kubernetes service must be created as type `LoadBalancer`\.
 For more information, see [Type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in the Kubernetes documentation\.

 To create a load balancer that uses IP targets, add the following annotation to a service manifest and deploy your service\.